-The History of essential oils
+The History of Essential Oils

 While the history books have limited information regarding his methods and practice, Hippocrates was one of the first to treat the body as a whole, and to consider the brain the origin of thought and emotion, rather than the heart.
 Hippocrates disregarded the notion that illness was due to the wrath of the Gods, or religious reasons, and instead looked to find the cause and then treatment.
 This included the use of essential oils and plant-based medicine.

-Harakeke, Rata, Kawakawa, Manuka and Horopito are just a handful of the over 200 native plants with medicinal properties and uses.
+Harakeke, Rata, Kawakawa, Mānuka and Horopito are just a handful of the over 200 native plants with medicinal properties and uses.
 The tohunga had a multitude of ways to extract the essence of the plant - steaming or boiling leaves, raw berries and broth of bark and sticks to name a few.
 These concoctions were then used to treat everything from toothaches and bad breath to wounds and dysentery.
 Luckily, science has provided easier ways of extracting the goodness from the plant - no chewing leaves or rubbing of ash required.

 The tohunga's holistic and herbal approach to medicine is increasingly relevant today, as many people look to embrace natural options and remedies.
 Essential oils have become increasingly popular as an alternative to pharmaceutical products.
 However, with a drastic rise in popularity, comes a rise in misinformation.
-It's important to research essential oils before use as no two oils are quite the same, and can have adverse effects.
+It's important to research essential oils before use, as no two oils are quite the same, and can have adverse effects.

-While all Manuka oil is antibacterial and has antimicrobial properties, East Cape Manuka Oil is more active against certain types of bacteria, thanks to its highly elevated levels of triketones.
-Many compare Manuka oil with Australian Tea Tree oil, yet extensive testing by The Cawthron Institute in Nelson and the Otago University Microbiology Department has discovered that East Cape manuka oil is 20-30 times more active than Australian tea tree oil against gram-positive bacteria.
+While all Mānuka oil is antibacterial and has antimicrobial properties, East Cape mānuka oil is more active against certain types of bacteria, thanks to its highly elevated levels of triketones.
+Many compare mānuka oil with Australian tea tree oil, yet extensive testing by The Cawthron Institute in Nelson and the Otago University Microbiology Department has discovered that East Cape mānuka oil is 20-30 times more active than Australian tea tree oil against gram-positive bacteria.
 It is also several times more effective against certain strains of fungi and effective against gram-negative bacteria and viruses.

-ManukaRx helps to bring the nurturing Manuka plant into the modern healthy home.
+ManukaRx helps to bring the nurturing mānuka plant into the modern healthy home.
 The ManukaRx range of natural skincare products includes cleansing soap, acne products and multi-tasking balms.
 Available online, or in select stockists throughout New Zealand.